Fred Smith (infielder)

-Fred Vincent Smith (July 29, 1891 in Cleveland, Ohio – May 28, 1961 in Cleveland, Ohio) was an infielder in Major League Baseball in the early 20th century.
+Fred Vincent Smith (July 29, 1891 in Cleveland, Ohio – May 28, 1961 in Cleveland, Ohio) was an American infielder in Major League Baseball in the early 20th century.
 Smith played his first game on April 17, 1913, and played his final game on September 30, 1917.
-He was later the manager of the Hattiesburg, Mississippi minor league team during the 1923 season.
+He was later the manager of the Hattiesburg, Mississippi based Hattiesburg Hubman minor league team during the 1923 season.

 Smith's pro career began with three seasons for the minor league Peoria Distillers.
 His best season in the majors came in 1915, with 122 hits and a batting average of .244.

 Fred's brother Charlie Smith was a pitcher for four MLB teams, winning 66 games.